11.1 Emergency Medical Legal Duties and Scene Priorities

 Applied Scenario Guidance

-In a TCOLE-style crash scenario, do not start with the most dramatic wound.
-Start with the legal and tactical sequence: advise dispatch, request EMS, assess traffic and scene hazards, use personal protective equipment, and render aid within training.
-If the person is in active danger, the officer may need to move the person only as necessary to prevent additional harm.
+Picture a two-vehicle crash with a bleeding, semi-conscious driver and fuel on the roadway.
+Do not start with the most dramatic wound.
+Run the legal-tactical sequence: advise dispatch and request EMS, assess traffic and scene hazards (fire, fuel, downed lines, secondary collision risk), don personal protective equipment (PPE), then render aid within training.
+If the person is in active danger — a burning vehicle or live traffic lane — the officer may move the person, but only as far as necessary to prevent additional harm, because unnecessary movement risks aggravating a spinal injury.

-If the stem adds cultural, religious, lifestyle, or language factors, the answer remains equitable treatment.
-BPOC 40.2 does not excuse delay or refusal; it tells the officer to be sensitive to differences while still providing appropriate aid.
+If the stem adds cultural, religious, lifestyle, or language factors, the answer remains equitable, timely treatment.
+BPOC 40.2 directs officers to be sensitive to differences while still providing appropriate aid; it never authorizes delay or refusal.
 Respectful communication supports care, but it does not replace urgent medical referral.

 Exam Trap

-The JTA reinforces why this topic receives attention.
-First Aid and Emergency Assistance had 13 of 13 tasks rated core, including initial patient survey, bleeding control, CPR, AED, overdose response, PPE, evacuation, and freeing trapped persons.
-Treat these as performance concepts: know what to do first, what to call for, and what not to do outside training.
+The Job Task Analysis (JTA) reinforces the emphasis: the First Aid and Emergency Assistance domain rated all of its tasks core — initial patient survey, bleeding control, CPR, AED, overdose response, PPE use, evacuation, and freeing trapped persons.
+Treat each as a performance concept: know what to do first, what to call for, and what not to attempt beyond training.
+A final recurring distractor is the answer that refuses care entirely 'to avoid liability' — Texas law imposes an affirmative duty to act, so total inaction is virtually never the keyed response.

 An officer on patrol finds an injured person while performing official duties.
-Under the BPOC medical objective and CCP duty-to-aid concept, what is the best first legal-medical action?
+Under the BPOC medical objective and the Code of Criminal Procedure duty-to-aid concept, what is the best first legal-medical action?

 Which fact most directly changes whether immediate hands-on treatment is reasonable?

-A question stem mentions blood, unknown illness, and a possible exposure.
+A stem mentions blood, an unknown illness, and a possible exposure.
 Which response best fits BPOC universal precautions?